 To work legally as an English teacher in China you need to have a ‘Z’ work visa.
 All of our partner schools are licensed to provide ‘Z’ work visas for their teachers and will handle the application paperwork for you, enabling you to then apply for your visa in your home country.

 Chinese Work Visas – The Application Process

 The requirements do vary slightly from province to province, however generally speaking the China visa application process works as follows:

 In line with regulations implemented in 2017, the bachelor’s certificate and criminal record check (and sometimes TEFL/ TESOL certificate) will have to be notarized/ authenticated before they are sent to a school.
-Remember that this process will take a minimum of 3 weeks to complete.
+Remember that this process can take up to 3 weeks to complete.